wp-plugins/feedback-side-tab/readme.txt

 == Installation ==
-1. Upload the whole folder to the /wp-content/plugins/ directory.
+1. Upload the whole folder to the /wp-content/plugins/ directory, or simply search and install on your admin panel
-2. Activate the plugin using the 'Plugins' menu in your WordPress admin panel.
+2. Activate the plugin using the 'Plugins' menu on your WordPress admin panel.
-3. Go **Settings->Feedback Tab** to add your business alias created at http:///www.grabimo.com
+3. Go **Settings->Feedback Tab** to add your business alias created at http://www.grabimo.com

 == Frequently Asked Questions ==